 Additional writing help is available through eTutoring.
 This service can be accessed through WyoWeb.
 Look for the link in the "Student Resources" section located in the upper-left corner on the main WyoWeb page.
 You will be asked for your UW username and password.

-Another resource for writing help is through the STEP Tutoring program.
-This is a peer tutoring program.
+Another resource for writing help may be available through the STEP Tutoring program.
+Depending on their resources, a tutor may be available.
+Check with the STEP office.
 As with the other resources, proofreading and copyediting is not a service that is provided.

 Send a message to firstname.lastname@example.org

 Click on the chat icon located on the grey bar on the main library webpage